ven7782/AmpyFin/README.md

 ## 🤖 Algorithms at Work

 At the core of AmpyFin are diverse algorithms optimized for different market conditions.
-Rather than relying on a single strategy, AmpyFin simultaneously employs multiple approaches, each designed to excel in various scenarios.
+Rather than relying on a single strategy or multiple strategies, AmpyFin relies on a ranked ensemble learning system that dynamically ranks each strategy and gives more influence in the final decision to strategies with better performance.

 ### 📈 Trading Strategies